Isa Bey Ishaković: Origin

-Biography
+Career

-Isa Beg Ishaković conquered Hodidjed fortress in 1435, after it had been briefly reconquered by Matko Talovac in 1434.
+Isa Bey conquered Hodidjed fortress in 1435, after it had been briefly reconquered by Matko Talovac in 1434.

-Isa-Beg Ishaković was appointed as sanjak-bey (provincial governor) of the Sanjak of Skopje in the spring of 1439, in place of his father, Ishak-Beg, who was sent to lead military actions in Serbia.
-He was then appointed the sanjak-bey of Bosnia, briefly in 1463, and then from 1464 to 1470.
+Isa Bey was appointed as sanjak-bey (provincial governor) of the Sanjak of Skopje in the spring of 1439, in place of his father, Ishak Bey, who was sent to lead military actions in Serbia.

-As governor of the province of Bosnia, Isa-Beg assured its future prosperity.
-He founded Sarajevo in 1461 in the former Bosnian province of Vrhbosna.
-Between then and 1463 he built the core of the city's Old Town district, including a mosque, a closed marketplace, a public bath, a hostel, and the Governor's castle (Saray), which gave the city its present name.
+Isa Bey was appointed governor of Bosnia in 1463/64.
+He started building Sarajevo in 1463 in the former Bosnian province of Vrhbosna, beginning with building the core of the city's Old Town district, including a mosque, a closed marketplace, a public bath, a hostel, and the Governor's castle (Saray), which gave the city its present name.
 In much the same way and year he also founded Novi Pazar (in Serbia), rendered from Yeni Pazar, literally meaning "new marketplace", some eleven kilometers from the medieval settlement of Trgovište ("Trgovište" means "marketplace").
 There he built a mosque, a marketplace, a public bath, a hostel, and a compound.
 He is also responsible for establishing a number of other cities and towns in the region.

-Ishaković built many important buildings part of the Old Bazaar in Skopje, like the Čifte Hammam, Kapan Han, Ishak Bey Mosque (dedicated to his father Ishak-Beg, also known as Isaklija or Aladža), the madrasa (Islamic school) and library (within Isak-Beg's Mosque, one of the first Islamic libraries in Europe), and many other buildings that belonged to his endowment (waqf, vakuf).
+Ishaković built many important buildings part of the Old Bazaar in Skopje, like the Čifte Hammam, Kapan Han, Ishak Bey Mosque (dedicated to his father Ishak Bey, also known as Isaklija or Aladža), the madrasa (Islamic school) and library (within Ishak Bey's Mosque, one of the first Islamic libraries in Europe), and many other buildings that belonged to his endowment (waqf, vakuf).

-Ishaković participated in ransom slavery in 1470 when he ransomed a highly positioned Ottoman official named Mustafa by releasing the wife of Croatian nobleman Ivan Marković and paying 500 ducats to Ragusan Frančesko Micalović, the agent in this transaction.
+Isa Bey participated in ransom slavery in 1470 when he ransomed a highly positioned Ottoman official named Mustafa by releasing the wife of Croatian nobleman Ivan Marković and paying 500 ducats to Ragusan Frančesko Micalović, the agent in this transaction.

 Family tree

 After Franz Babinger in the Encyclopedia of Islam:

+After Amir Isajbegovic in the Kuca onih sto sade dud - Rekonstrukcija: